kalvinparker/My_Home_Network/Reverse-Proxy.md

 This guide provides a complete, step-by-step process for securely exposing any internal service (in a container or on bare metal) to the internet using OPNsense's HAProxy plugin, Let's Encrypt for trusted SSL, and achieving an A+ security rating.

-1. **Replace keyword: myservice** with the name of your own internal service (e.g. next-cloud, bitwarden, etc.)
+1. **Replace keyword: myservice**, change "myservice" to the name of your specific service, like Nextcloud or Bitwarden.
+2. **Replace keyword: dnsprovider**, change "dnsprovider" to the name of your DNS provider, such as duckdns.org or ddns.net.
+3. **Replace keyword: name**, change "name" to the name you want to use for your FQDN (Fully Qualified Domain Name).
+For example, your FQDN might look like cloud.duckdns.org or vault.ddns.net.

 ### Core Concept: The Flow of Traffic